AuroraMaster/react-native-ohos-library/en/react-native-button.md

 | `androidBackground` | The background for android devices.                      | Background Prop Type |  | No       | Android | no             |
 | `onPress`   | Handler to be called when the user taps the button.   | Function |         | No       | All      | yes              |

 ## Known Issues

+-[ ] The allowFontScaling property is invalid, and the text font does not change with the modification of the system font.[issue#99](https://github.com/ide/react-native-button/issues/99)

 ## Others